 As mentioned above, the SRF outlines the results at different levels to be accomplished by the Institute.
 Results in general include outputs, outcomes and impacts.
-A generalised pathway to development impact is depicted in Figure 3.
+A generalized pathway to development impact is depicted in figure 3.

 Figure 3.
-Pathways to Development Impact
+Pathways to development impact

-The NARI SRF is based on the cascading logic (Figure 2).
-It is recognised that different types of outputs and associated outcomes and impacts are generated at various levels of the organisation.
-NARI is committed to catalyse and effect changes in the lives of farming communities but the pathway to long-term development impact is very complex and not always a linear process.
+The NARI SRF is based on the cascading logic (Fig. 2).
+It is recognized that different types of outputs and associated outcomes and impacts are generated at various levels of the organization.
+NARI is committed to catalyze and effect changes in the lives of farming communities but the pathway to long-term development impact is very complex and not always a linear process.
 Achievement of research outputs such as new or improved technologies, practices and knowledge, services, policy advice, capacity building, etc. Are much under the control of NARI and its partners.
-However, the achievement of system level outcomes and impacts requires the participation and contributions of target individuals, communities and the system in general (Figure 1 and 3).
-Many sophisticated, synergistic, complementary and iterative processes are required to contribute effectively to development outcomes and impacts (Figure 1).
+However, the achievement of system level outcomes and impacts requires the participation and contributions of target individuals, communities and the system in general (Figs. 1 and 3).
+Many sophisticated, synergistic, complementary and iterative processes are required to contribute effectively to development outcomes and impacts (Fig. 1).